ReproNim/reprostim/tools/audio-codes-notes.md

 sudo apt install python3.10-venv
 ```

-After this `python3.10` failed to create `venv` so used following commans to create it:
+After this `python3.10` failed to create `venv` so used following commands to create it:

 ```
 python3.10 -m venv --without-pip venv